nordic-institute/harmony-common/doc/harmony-ap_logging_user_guide.md

 #### 3.2.2 Modifying the Logback configuration

-Logback configuration in the Harmony AP Linux package is located at `/var/opt/harmony-ap/etc/logback.xml`.
-To modify the Logback configuration in the Harmony AP Docker image, create a custom image with the modified configuration:
+Logback configuration in the Harmony AP Docker package is located at `/var/opt/harmony-ap/etc/logback.xml`.
+To modify the Logback configuration in the Harmony AP Docker image, there are different approaches.

+##### 3.2.2.1 Modify the Logback configuration before starting the container

+It is possible to initialize the Harmony AP container without starting it, allowing the user to update the Logback configuration file inside the container before it starts running.

+For detailed instructions, refer to the *3.2.2 Advanced Configuration* section in the Access Point Docker Installation Guide [IG-AP-D](#Ref_IG-AP-D).

+##### 3.2.2.2 Modify the Logback configuration by creating a custom Docker image

+Customized Logback configuration can be added to a custom Docker image.
+Here’s an example:

 ```Dockerfile
 FROM niis/harmony-ap:2.3.0